NoobQuant/CheatSheets/conda.md

 - When using R insallation of a package try first without installing dependencies, as we try to include them via conda.
 If this fails or dependencies installed via conda have wrong versions available, let R installation install also dependencies.
 That is: First try <br>```install.packages("mylib", lib="some_R_lib_path", dependencies = FALSE)()))```<br>
 If it does not work, try<br>```install.packages("mylib", lib="some_R_lib_path", dependencies = TRUE)```.

-### Constructing environmant specification files
+### Constructing environment specification files

 The *dev* environment yml was constructed as follows:
   - Download Anaconda3 installation *2020.02-Windows-x86_64* and install it (archive of Anaconda installations can be found [here](https://repo.anaconda.com/archive/)).
 This generates the base conda environment (containing e.g. Jupyter).
   - Create new temporary environment *temp*
     - pandas and numpy downgraded to match with rpy2
 ```